UP Specialist Subjects

 The current Physical Education curriculum for Upper Primary Physical Education (UP PE) is comprised of two major 'skill themes': Manipulatives and Body Management.
 Manipulatives focuses learning on the essential question, how can you control different objects?
 Examples of this include, but are not limited to, racquet skills, stick skills, ball skills and juggling.
 Body Management, on the other hand, asks the essential question, how can you control your body?
 Body Management Skills include skills that don't involve equipment.
 Examples of Body Management Skills are fitness training, gymnastics, and locomotion (i.e. run, skip etc.) and non-locomotion (i.e. shake, bend, pivot).

 Aquatics is included in the program.
-Body Management and Fitness are both covered in this unit which will also focus on water safety and basic stroke mechanics.
+Body Management and Fitness are both covered in this unit, which will also focus on water safety and the further development of swimming strokes.

 Sportsmanship is an underlying theme in everything we do, and a primary component of the affective domain in Physical Education.
 Daily, students are reminded to do the things ‘Good Sports’ do, and say the things ‘Good Sports’ say.
 It is the hope of the Physical Education Department that with continued practice of sportsmanship, our students will become teachers of sportsmanship in activities outside Physical Education class.